christopherdumas/Conceptionalis-Philosophica-Contemplatio/README.md

 *investment in the future,* not "doing" for its own sake.
 There is no reason to do something that is of totally no use.
 It is a waste of time and energy.

-Thus, if something can be proven to be of no use direct, there is no reason to do it besides the ancillary - this is philosophy-as-leisure, which has its own place - or because we hope that it might have some use that we do not or cannot see (through unknown unknowns).
-This last is a vain hope in most cases, especially, if as I have said before, the uselessness is known or proven.
+Thus, if something can be proven to be incapable of falling under the jurisdiction of use, there is no reason to wrestle with it besides the ancillary - this is philosophy-as-leisure, which has its own place - or because we hope that it might have some use that we do not or cannot see (through unknown unknowns).
+This last is a vain hope in most cases, especially if, as I have said before, the useless incapability is known or proven.
 I do not intend to take this metaphysician's route.

-I will take a different route: I will construct the starting-place of my philosophy, in the consciousness of the individual, with an eye towards reality and epistemology and ethics, so that it will be guaranteed to come to some sort of action-guiding *use* - so that it is possible that it can be "useful," even if it turns out not to be - since I have a focus on life and action, and do not find metaphysics leisurely.
+I will take a different route: I will construct the starting-place of my philosophy in the consciousness of the individual, with an eye towards reality and epistemology and ethics, so that it will be guaranteed to guide action in some way - so that it is possible that it can be "useful," even if it turns out not to be - since I have a focus on life and action, and do not find metaphysics leisurely.

 Said another way: I intend to do philosophy so that my results must come under the jurisdiction of use at some point in the life-cycle of its constituent